 - June 4: Conference Dinner

 - Day 1 & Day 2 of the Conference: 300 €

 - Day 1 of the Conference: 200 €

 - Day 2 of the Conference: 200 €

 - Guest Fee (social events only): 50 €

 The conference will commence with an Opening Reception on Monday, June 3 at 18:00.
 We invite all conference attendees and their guests for a welcome aperitif and appetizers.
-The reception will take place in the Gazebo at the conference hotel.
+The reception will take place in the Gazebo in the conference hotel’s garden.

 We are excited to announce that this year’s conference dinner will be held at Toscanino.
 Attendees will experience an excellent representation of the cuisine of Tuscany.
 The dinner will be held the evening of Tuesday, June 4.
 All conference attendees are invited to the conference dinner as part of their registration.